 We’re taking a range of measures to deal with waste crime, including:

-- bringing into force stronger powers for local authorities and the Environment Agency to stop, search and seize vehicles suspected of involvement in waste crime
+- introducing stronger powers to stop, search and seize vehicles suspected of involvement in waste crime

 - using police intelligence to identify people concerned with the illegal export of waste